9/11 memorial defaced in Geneva

 GENEVA, N.Y.
 (WROC) — Police in Geneva say someone spray painted over a memorial for 9/11 first responders.

-A 9/11 first responder, Andrew Stromfield, who worked at ground zero said that it’s difficult to hear things like this.
+A 9/11 first responder, Andrew Stromfeld, who worked at ground zero said that it’s difficult to hear things like this.

-“It brings it all back to us when more attention is played onto it by people doing damaging things, saying damaging things, it makes it a lot harder,” said Stromfield.
+“It brings it all back to us when more attention is played onto it by people doing damaging things, saying damaging things, it makes it a lot harder,” said Stromfeld.

 The thing people can’t seem to wrap their heads around is why someone would want to vandalize a 9/11 memorial.

-“Sometimes it might not be about their feelings but what they don’t take into consideration is what about the people that the monument means,” said Stromfield.
+“Sometimes it might not be about their feelings but what they don’t take into consideration is what about the people that the monument means,” said Stromfeld.

 A Geneva resident Phillip Herrick doesn’t think there is any reason for when incidents like this occur.